 Since the end of 2021, LIBOR has ceased, with the exception of USD LIBOR which will continue to end June 2023.
 Therefore, the rate of interest on debt instruments which reference LIBOR needs to be, where possible, transitioned to a replacement rate determined by any applicable fallback provisions.
-In certain circumstances the transition to a replacement rate will be delayed beyond end 2021 (including where certain debt instruments held by the Sub-Fund have not yet been capable of such transition) as the replacement rate in the fall-back provision relied on the continued existence of LIBOR.
+In certain circumstances the transition to a replacement rate will be delayed beyond end 2021 (including where certain debt instruments held by the Fund have not yet been capable of such transition) as the replacement rate in the fall-back provision relied on the continued existence of LIBOR.
 Additionally, in the absence of a fall-back provision or where such fall-back provisions have been amended to reflect such discontinuance and there is uncertainty on the establishment of an alternative interest rate measure, there can be no assurance that any such amendments or alternative interest rates will adequately mitigate interest rate risk.
-Therefore, the delay transitioning and such changes could have an adverse effect on the applicable interest rates of debt instruments referencing LIBOR and their value and liquidity, and this in turn may have an adverse effect on the performance of the Sub-Fund, the Net Asset Value, the Sub-Fund's earnings and returns to Shareholders.
+Therefore, the delay transitioning and such changes could have an adverse effect on the applicable interest rates of debt instruments referencing LIBOR and their value and liquidity, and this in turn may have an adverse effect on the performance of the Fund, the Net Asset Value, the Fund's earnings and returns to Shareholders.

 Share Class Initial Sales Charge Annual Charge

-A Nil 0.20%
+A Nil 0.15%

+В Nil 0.13%

+D Nil Up to 0.19%

+DI Nil Up to 0.15%

+МІ Nil Up to 0.13%

-Р Up to 3.25% 0.37%
+Р Up to 3.25% 0.46%

-Q Nil 0.27%
+Q Nil 0.22%

-QI Nil 0.23%
+QI Nil 0.18%

-W Nil Up to 0.34%
+w Nil 0.26%

-WI Nil Up to 0.30%
+WI Nil

+0.22%